mvolkmann/blog/src/neovim.md

 so you don't need to exit and restart nvim in order for the changes to take effect.

+## Buffers

+The contents of opened files are held in buffers.
+Editing a buffer and writing it saves the modified content back to its file.
+Neovim indicates buffers that have been modified and not written with a dot after the file name.

 ## Folds

 Code folding is a feature of Vim that is also present in Neovim.